 To provide library users with the opportunity to explore emerging information technologies.

 The Corriher-Linn-Black Library first opened for use in November 1953 and is named in memory of Lotan Corriher, Joseph Linn, and Dr. Oscar Black.
 The library underwent renovations in 2007 and reopened in January 2008.
-The Catawba Library has been a selective depository for U.S. Government documents since the 1890's and N.C.
-Government documents since 1995.
-In July 2000, the library became a full depository for N.C.
-Government documents.
+It has been a selective depository for U.S. Government documents since 1925.
 In Spring 2013, the library began using OCLC's Worldshare Management system as its integrated library management system and OCLC's Worldcat Local as its catalog.